WaritsaraW/A2/README.md

 - `/app`: Contains all React components and Next.js routes
   - `/components`: Reusable React components
   - `/api`: API routes
-- `/lib`: Database and service functions
+- `/lib`: Service functions and data handling
 - `/public`: Static assets
   - `/images`: Car images
-- `/data`: SQLite database file (created at runtime)
+- `/data`: JSON data files

 ## Data Persistence

+- Development environment:
-- Car and order data are stored in an SQLite database
+  - Car and order data are stored in JSON files
-- SQLite database is initialized with sample car data on first run
+  - JSON data is initialized with sample car data on first run
+- Production environment (Vercel):
+  - Data is stored in-memory during the application lifecycle
+  - Initial car data is loaded from JSON files
+  - Orders are stored in-memory only
+- Form persistence:
   - User form input is saved in localStorage when navigating away from the reservation page